shahirf5/f5-bigip-agc-config-guides/saml-saas-applications/docs/kenexa.rst

 Setup Kenexa BrassRing(IBM) as SAML Service Provider
 ------------------------------------------------------------------------------------------------------------

-Refer to Kenexa BrassRing(IBM) documentation to set it up SAML Service Provider.
+Refer to Kenexa BrassRing(IBM) documentation to set it up as SAML Service Provider.

 Test the Configuration
 ----------------------